 Firstly it is essential to know that there are two types of PBX systems.
 One being hardware PBX, phone systems equipped with the necessary software.
 The other being software PBX which routes calls out of the organisation over a platform such as Windows 2000.

 In 90 cases out of a hundred, a hardware PBX is prefered.
 This is because, in case of power shortage or power cuts, the phone systems in the enterprise will not be knocked out with a hardware PBX.
 This is, of course, where there is a decent power back up system.

 Even with it, the software PBX, which basically runs on your PCs (Personal Computers) will leave you without a phone system, if the server shuts down, depending on how the solution is configured.

 This means, with a proper UPS backup, your virtual PBX still runs on your computer, while your hardware PBX is lost when the electricity is lost.
 Furthermore, your virtual PBX, being on a cloud network, can be accessed by your service provider or partners location, where there is electricity.

 Corruption exists in all fields today.
 The PBX was no more immune to hackers than many other technical systems.

-These fraudsters have their modus operandi at nights and weekends, when most business organisations would be closed.
-The hackers would then use such organization’s PBX to rack up thousands of euros worth of calls.
+These fraudsters have their modus operandi at nights and weekends when most business organisations would be closed.
+The hackers would then use such an organization’s PBX to rack up thousands of euros worth of calls.

 Installation and Upgradation Expense